Cody-Learner/prep4ud/README.md

 Implemented parameter expansion in array usage.<br>
 Eliminate downloading updates for "ignored packages". <br>

 UPDATE Oct 29, 2019:
 Fix for pacman 5.2 change of date format in pacman.log

+NEWS FOR Oct 29, 2019: <br>
+The functionality of prep4ud has now been added (nearly same method and code) in an official repo package, in the checkupdates script.
+Checkupdates is available in the pacman-contrib package.
+Shout out to Eli Schwartz for the contribution! <br>
+Notable differences being additional information provided in prep4ud reports <br>
+and checkupdates omits downloading packages listed in ignore section, in /etc/pacman.conf. <br>

 UPDATE Feb 13, 2019: